Intellectually disabled man wins landmark case against eviction in Hobart

 “I idea I become going to be homeless if I did not do anything,” Parsons says.
 “So I notion, ‘Go and do something and wish for the first-class.'”

 Enter Benedict Bartl, a senior solicitor at the Tenants’ Union of Tasmania and Parsons’ legal professional.
-The case came to him through the Labor MP office, and he shadowed treasurer Scott Viscount St. Albans.
+The case came to him through the Labor MP office, and he shadowed Treasurer Scott Viscount St. Albans.
 His voters include the operating magnificence suburb of Glenorchy, wherein Parsons lives.

 “All they do is connect the residential tenancy settlement to the notice to vacate and that they hand it to the decide and say, ‘his lease is ending, and here’s the proof,'” Bartl says.